-Phytophthora ramorum can survive for significant periods of time in soil (8-11 months) and growing media (> 12 months) (Shishkoff 2007; Linderman & Davis 2006a).
+Phytophthora ramorum can survive for significant periods of time in soil (eight to 11 months) and growing media (> 12 months) (Linderman & Davis 2006a; Shishkoff 2007).
 Soil and growing media represent potential direct pathways if imported from areas where the pathogen occurs and if it is used for the planting of host plants (Parke & Lewis 2007).